John Adam Sturtz Jr. was born on June 12, 1817 in Somerset County, PA, the son of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.

 When she was age 11, in 1857, she and her parents and siblings moved to Iowa, settling on a farm in Greene, Butler County.
 She is believed to have been a charter member of the First Presbyterian Church of Greene in 1863.

-Sarah Catherine was united in the bonds of marriage with Francis Marion "Frank" Hart (Oct.
-28, 1845-1905), reputedly the son of John M. and Adeline (Riley) Hart and a native of Fall Creek, Henry County, IN.
+Sarah Catherine was united in the bonds of marriage on Aug.
+26, 1866 with Francis Marion "Frank" Hart (Oct.
+28, 1845-1905), the son of John M. and Adeline (Riley) Hart and a native of New Castle, Henry County, IN.
+Rev. R. Merrill performed the ceremony, held at Butler Center, IA.
+Among the witnesses were Sarah Catherine's cousin Kate and her husband Jacob Moss, he having served with Frank in the same Civil War regiment.

 The couple produced two known daughters -- Agnes May Holden and Alice Arrena Coon Gress.

-In 1886, Frank was awarded a military pension for his Civil War service.
+As he aged, Frank complained of disease of his respiratory organs, catarrh of the head, cirrhosis of the liver and Brights (kidney) disease.
+In 1886, he was awarded a military pension for his Civil War service.
 [Invalid App. #583.976 - Cert. #625.320] He received monthly checks for the rest of his life.
 Circa 1902, according to a report in the Greene Recorder, each month's check was in the amount of $10.

-The Harts entertained a visit in June 1903 from Jacob Moss, one of Frank's Civil War comrades and Sarah Catherine's cousin by marriage.
-At the time, Moss was living in Fairview, WA.
+The Harts entertained a visit in June 1903 from Jacob and Kate Moss.
+At the time, the Mosses were living in Fairview, Washington State.

 Frank was deeply interested in the welfare of local veterans of the Civil War and their widows who later in life were in financial straits.
 Circa 1903, he served on the Soldiers' Relief Commission and is known to have attended meetings in Shell Rock, IA.
 In September 1904, he was re-appointed as a soldiers relief commissioner for a term of three years.
 Reported the Greene Recorder, "Each commissione has personal supervision of his district and their method of affording relief is to order a specified amount paid each claimant in his district monthly.
 The amount is fixed according to the needs of the claimant.
 To provide a fund for this purpose the commission makes a levy each year."

-At the age of 59, Frank succumbed to the Angel of Death on Aug.
+Toward the end of his life, Frank suffered from a softening of his brain tissues, known medically as "encephalomalacia."
+At the age of 59, while in Sandford, Vigo County, IN, Frank succumbed to the Angel of Death on Aug.
 18, 1905.
 His remains are at rest in Lynwood Cemetery in Clarksville.
 Many old friends from Greene went to the funeral service, including Andrew Hart and John Hesalroad and their wives.

 Sarah Catherine outlived her spouse by seven years.
 She began receiving her husband's monthly pension checks.
 [Widow App. #834.786 - Cert. #600.585]

 In October 1912, she is known to have traveled to visit her grandson Ralph Coon Jr., who was working in in Stetson, ID.
 Then in December, she went to Clinton, MT to see her daughter Alice Coon.
-While in Clinton, she was stricken with appendicitis and underwent surgery in a local hospital.
-The news was reported in the Recorder.
+While in Clinton, she was stricken with what she thought was appendicitis but in fact was colon cancer.
+She underwent surgery in St. Patrick's Hospital in Missoula.
+The news was reported in the Recorder gossip columns

-Just a few days later, she passed away at the age of 66 on Dec.
+Just a few days later, her heart enlarge, she passed away in the hospital at the age of 66 on Dec.
 13, 1912.
-Burial was in Lynwood Cemetery in Clarksville, Butler County.
+Her remains were shipped back to Iowa for burial in Lynwood Cemetery in Clarksville.
 [Find-a-Grave]

 Daughter Agnes "May" Hart (1868-1903) was born on Leap Day 1868 in Coldwater Township, Butler County.
 In nuptials held in Palo, IA on Nov.
 5, 1886, the 18-year-old May married W.H.
 Holden ( ? - ? ), also spelled "Hoard."
 They were the parents of Gertie Holden.
 The Greene Recorder once said that May was "a chrsitian like woman and was well-respected by all who knew her."
 Grief cascaded over the family when May became seriously ill and suffered through the summer and fall of 1903.
 She died an untimely death at the age of 35 on Oct.
 19, 1903.
 According to an obituary in the Recorder, her last words were "It's only a step from earth the heaven."
 Her remains were lowered into repose in Lynwood Cemetery in Clarksville.
 Rev. Stice preached the funeral sermon, and her pallbearers -- of her choosing -- included Lena Wamsley, Ida Loomis, Mabel Grant, Mamie McGraw, Harry Mott and S. Green.
 W.H. survived his wife, and in early December 1904 re-opened his billiard and pool rooms in Greene for the winter season.